Convert RTF to ADOC

 Output ADOC file (user_guide.adoc):

-= User Guide == Installation To install the application, run: [source,bash] ---- npm install myapp ---- == Configuration Edit the config file and set your API key.
+= Installation Guide == Step 1: Download Visit the official website and download the installer. == Step 2: Configure Edit the config.yml file with your API key.
 IMPORTANT: Keep your API key secret!

-Example 2: Converting API Documentation
+Example 2: API Reference Documentation

-Input RTF file (api_reference.rtf):
+Input RTF file (api_docs.rtf):

 API Reference